jhwohlgemuth/my-virtual-machine-setup/dev-with-docker/README.md

 Quick Start
 -----------
 > ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/jhwohlgemuth/env?style=for-the-badge)

+> The `jhwohlgemuth/env` image includes a fully customized terminal and has all the best languages installed - dotnet (for F#), nvm (for Node.js), Rust, Kotlin, and Clojure
 1. Open Windows Terminal

 > Ideally, you have already configured your Windows Terminal according to the [development with Windows Terminal](../dev-with-windows-terminal) instructions